 Area：Inner Mongolia Serial

-Nadam Fair, meaning 'entertainment,' or 'recreation' in Mongolian, originated in the early days of the 13th century and is a mass traditional Mongolian festival.
-A 'Huli Letai' (big meeting) was held by Mongol leaders every month.
-Many activities were taken on during the meeting, such as making laws and regulations, appointing and removing officials, giving awards and penalties, and the large Nadam Fair.
-As recorded, in 1206 when Genghis Khan was elected as the Mongolian Khan, a grand Nadam Fair was held.
+Nadam Fair, meaning 'entertainment' or 'recreation' in Mongolian, originated in the early days of the 13th century and is a mass traditional Mongolian festival.
+A 'Huli Letai' (big meeting) was held by Mongolian leaders every month.
+Many activities took place during the meeting, such as setting laws and regulations, appointing and removing officials, giving awards and penalties, and the large Nadam Fair itself.

 In modern times, more activities have been added, such as polo, horsemanship, track and field, and other ball competitions.

 In modern times, more activities have been added, such as polo, horsemanship, track and field, and other ball competitions.
-The newly added contents turned the traditional national grand meeting to an auspicious, happy and effective one.
-Nadam held in Xilin Gol League is the biggest and has become an important activity for the health and entertainment of the masses.
+The newly added elements turned the traditional national grand meeting to an auspicious, happy and all-embracing celebration.
+For example, Xilin Gol League’s Nadam celebration has become the biggest and most important activity for the health and entertainment of the masses.

 Nowadays, Nadam is always held in summer or autumn (usually July or August) when the grasslands are beautiful and flocks and herds are ready for tallow.
 It often lasts for three to seven days.
-During this time, herdsman will come from all over in completely new national costumes, riding their horses, carrying yurt (tent), all kinds of meat and milk products on their light wooden carts.
+During this time, herdsman will come from all over in completely new national costumes, riding their horses, carrying yurts (tents), and a variety of meat and milk products on their light wooden carts.
 While putting up the yurt, people begin to simmer tea and stew meat.